dsasse07/subscription-tracker/README.md

 #### Subscription
 Subscriptions will be able to:
-* :white_check_mark: Initialize a renewal date based on date created and plan duration
+* Initialize a renewal date based on date created and plan duration
-* :white_check_mark: Update renewal dates when plan details change
+* Update renewal dates when plan details change
-* :white_check_mark: Display subscription information
+* Display subscription information
-* :white_check_mark: Calculate days remaining in the current plan
+* Calculate days remaining in the current plan
-* :white_check_mark: Determine if there is a current active reminder
+* Determine if there is a current active reminder
-* :white_check_mark: Find ts active reminder
+* Find ts active reminder
-* :white_check_mark: Create a new reminder (which disables the previous one if it was active)
+* Create a new reminder (which disables the previous one if it was active)
-* :white_check_mark: Calculate a normalized cost (dollar per day)
+* Calculate a normalized cost (dollar per day)

 [[Top]](#table-of-contents)

 #### Service
 Services will be able to:
-* :white_check_mark: Associate with new or multiple categories
+* Associate with new or multiple categories

 [[Top]](#table-of-contents)

 #### Reminder
 Reminders will be able to:
-* :white_check_mark: Initialize with a default notice time of 7 days
+* Initialize with a default notice time of 7 days
-* :white_check_mark: Find the date on which the reminder should be issues based on `:days_notice` and its subscription's renewal date
+* Find the date on which the reminder should be issues based on `:days_notice` and its subscription's renewal date

 [[Top]](#table-of-contents)

 #### Seeds
-* :white_check_mark: Develop comprehensive seed data for app creation to test various aggregate methods and associations.
+* Develop comprehensive seed data for app creation to test various aggregate methods and associations.
-* :white_check_mark: Multiple scenarios accounted for such as:
+* Multiple scenarios accounted for such as:
   * Users with no subscriptions
   * Users with multiple subscriptions to the same service
   * Free trials vs. paid subscriptions